sajidhamdard/learnjavascript/Exercises/exercise-09.md

 # Exercise-09

-1. let str = "My name is Wecode Academy";
+1. let str = "My name is learn javascript";
    Split this string using space and find length.

 2. Write a program to check if a string is palindrome or not?